CrazylegsDex/Robot-and-I/README.md

 # The Future
 This repository is hereafter considered finished and will not be returned to.
 For individuals wishing to continue the project, copy the code or ask questions about the project; they may contact Dexter directly via email - dwdowney1@buffs.wtamu.edu
-For those that do not have Unity but would like to play the game, please see the release section of this repository for a downloadable zip file.